e-ago/bitcracker/README.md

 Recovery Key hash:
 $bitlocker$2$16$8b7be4f7802275ffbdad3766c7f7fa4a$1048576$12$304a4ac192a2cf0106000000$60$6e72f6ef6ba688e72211b8cf8cc722affd308882965dc195f85614846f5eb7d9037d4d63bcc1d6e904f0030cf2e3a95b3e1067447b089b7467f86688

-Output files: "test_hash/hash_user_pass.txt" and "test_hash/hash_recv_pass.txt"
+Output file for user password attack: "hash_user_pass.txt" Output file for recovery password attack: "hash_recv_pass.txt"
 ```

 Notes:
 - While the *hash_recv_pass.txt* should be always created, the *hash_user_pass.txt* is created only if the input device has been encrypted with the User Password authentication method.
-- BDE encrypted volumes could have different structure for different authentication methods.
-If the *bitcracker_hash* tool it not able to find the Recovery Password on your image, please open an issue or contact me
+- **BDE encrypted volumes could have different structure for different authentication methods.
+If *bitcracker_hash* is not able to find the Recovery Password on your encrypted image, please open an issue or contact me**

 #### Step 3: Start the attack